mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/languages.md

 }
 ```

-No importer and exporter exist for the language yet.
-A draft was made in the branch [feature/json_importer](https://github.com/mbeddr/mbeddr.core/tree/feature/json_importer).
+An importer also exist for the language.
+It can import all JSON files in a folder or just single files.